 Without further ado…

-Here are 8 hikes you cannot miss next time you’re in Queenstown, New Zealand…
+Here are 8 of the best hikes in Queenstown, New Zealand…

 1. Queenstown Hill

-Treat yourself to views across Queenstown and Lake Wakatipu on this uphill walk to the summit of Te Tapu-nui…
+Treat yourself to views across the city and Lake Wakatipu on this uphill walk in Queenstown to the summit of Te Tapu-nui…

 Time: 60-90 mins each way (depending on how fast you walk, which route you take, and how many photo stops you have – it took me 60 mins up and 60 mins down)